Guiguinto Church

-The San Ildefonso de Toledo Parish Church, commonly known as Guiguinto Church, is an 18th-century, Baroque church located along the McArthur highway, Brgy.
+San Ildefonso de Toledo Parish Church, commonly known as Guiguinto Church, is an 18th-century, Baroque Roman Catholic church located along the MacArthur Highway, Brgy.
 Poblacion, Guiguinto, Bulacan, Philippines.
-The parish church, under the aegis of Saint Ildephonsus, Bishop of Toledo, is under the jurisdiction of the Roman Catholic Diocese of Malolos.
+The parish church, under the aegis of Saint Ildephonsus, Bishop of Toledo, is under the jurisdiction of the Diocese of Malolos.
+The church is connected to St. Martin de Porres Catholic school of Guiguinto, a private school in Guiguinto.

 History

 Parish history

-Guiguinto was founded by the Augustinian Friars as a visita of nearby town Caruya (now Balagtas) on 31 October 1607 and placed under the advocation of Saint Ildephonsus although it has been mentioned in the records as early as 1591.
-On 31 October 1617, it was annexed to the parish of Bulakan.
+Guiguinto was founded by the Augustinian Friars as a visita of nearby town Caruya (now Balagtas) on October 31, 1607, and placed under the advocation of Saint Ildephonsus although it has been mentioned in the records as early as 1591.
+On October 31, 1617, it was annexed to the parish of Bulakan.
 In 1621, the convent of Guiguinto was declared independent from its matrix with Father Bernabe de Villalobos as first parish priest.
 However, it was again attached to the convent of Bigaa in 1633.
 Records tell that the convent of Guiguinto was not as affluent as its neighbors.
 In 1641, it was exempted from paying its dues to the San Agustin Monastery in Manila due to lack of funds.
 A similar incident occurred in 1669.